wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Don't use "network range", as it seems to have different meaning
       in other contexts, and turned out to be confusing.

+Contavalli, et al.         Expires May 7, 2016                 [Page 28]

+Internet-Draft        Client Subnet in DNS Queries         November 2015

    o  Use shorter and longer prefix lengths, rather than higher or
       lower.
 Add a better explanation in the format section.

    o  Minor corrections in various other sections.

-Contavalli, et al.        Expires April 8, 2016                [Page 28]

-Internet-Draft        Client Subnet in DNS Queries          October 2015

 A.3.  -02